Vladislaus II of Hungary: Conflicts in Bohemia

-Vladislaus's campaign for re-Catholization stirred up the Hussites, and the townspeople in Prague rose up in September 1483.
+Vladislaus's campaign for re-Catholicisation stirred up the Hussites, and the townspeople in Prague rose up in September 1483.
 The rebels murdered or expelled all Catholic clerics and aldermen and persecuted the Germans and Jews.
 Vladislaus was also forced to leave the capital.
 Similar rebellions broke out in Nymburk, Žatec and Hradec Králové.
 After realizing that he could not send forces against Prague, Vladislaus acknowledged that he was unable to continue his pro-Catholic policy and confirmed the new Hussite aldermen in 1484.
 Vladislaus had a close relationship with the Jewish community, including employing Jewish people such as Abraham of Bohemia.

 The success of the revolt of the burghers of Prague brought about a between the moderate Hussite and Catholic noblemen who treated the townspeople with disdain.
 Vladislaus also urged the noblemen to reach an agreement on religious matters.
 Their compromise was confirmed at the Diet in Kutná Hora in March 1485, with acknowledging the right of both noblemen and commoners to freely adhere either to Catholicism or to Utraquism during the following 31 years.

 Frederick III failed to invite Vladislaus and Matthias to the Imperial Diet at Frankfurt, where his son, Maximilian, was elected King of the Romans on 16 February 1486.
 Frederick's omission offended both kings of Bohemia who made an alliance against the emperor at a meeting in Jihlava on 11 September.
 The meeting also created an opportunity to discuss other issues of common interest, especially the circulation of money in their realms.
 Vladislaus pledged to send reinforcements to Matthias to fight against Frederick III, but his advisors convinced him not to keep his promise.
 The Diet of Bohemia also urged him to make peace with the emperor and the prince-electors in June 1487.
 In the same year, Pope Innocent VIII lifted the excommunication and recognized Vladislaus as king of Bohemia.

 Matthias Corvinus confiscated large estates in his realms and granted them to his illegitimate son, John Corvinus, because he wanted to make John his heir.
 The sons of George of Poděbrady were among the barons who lost their estates to John Corvinus, which annoyed Vladislaus because some estates were located in the Lands of the Bohemian Crown.
-Vladislaus sought his father's assistance, and they made a formal alliance against Matthias on 23 April.
+Vladislaus sought his father's assistance, and they made a formal alliance against Matthias on 23 April 1487.
 Matthias forced Jan II of Żagań to renounce Głogów in favor of John Corvinus in spring 1489.
 Before long, Vladislaus made peace with Emperor Frederick, but the emperor's son, Maximilian, started peace negotiations with Matthias.